 Some people prefer to photograph and all documents and then toss the originals, but I like hanging on to the originals when possible.
 I’m all about digital, but I do not believe in a paperless history.
 I print photographs and I keep original documents.
 There is something special about holding in your own hands an actual piece of your family history, a sample of your grandparents’ handwriting or your father’s 3rd-grade art project.

-But for those who are short on space or those who just believe the world should be digital, scanning or photographing their memories is another option.
+But for those who are short on space or those who just believe the world should be digital, scanning or photographing their memories is certainly an option.
+You always get to do what works best for you.

 Do you have a system to save and organize your child’s schoolwork?
 I’d love to hear how you make it work—or any questions you have about storing paperwork.
 Leave me a message in the comments section below.